Ridgeville, South Carolina

 Ridgeville is a town in Dorchester County, South Carolina, United States.
-The population was 1,979 at the 2010 census, up from 1,690 at the 2000 census.
+The population was 1,672 at the 2020 census, down from 1,979 at the 2010 census and below the level of 2000.
 Ridgeville is part of the Charleston-North Charleston-Summerville metropolitan area.

 History

 The Cypress Methodist Camp Ground was added to the National Register of Historic Places in 1978.

 Geography

 Ridgeville is located near the center of Dorchester County.
 South Carolina Highway 27 passes through the town, leading north 1.7 mi to U.S. Route 78 and 3.2 mi to Exit 187 on Interstate 26.

 According to the United States Census Bureau, the town has a total area of 4.7 sqkm, all land.